statisticalbiotechnology/cb2030/questions/testing.md

    > The purpose of this permutation is to "model" the null hypothesis.
 Lets say we have group A and B and we make a t test for their values, so we do not know at this point if they are different or not.
 The null hypothesis is that they are equal.
 For the computational system we create the scenario when we know that the null hypothesis is true and for this we just mix the two groups randomly (permutation), which will satisfy the null hypothesis.
 Having this we can "compare" if the original not mixed A and B are also satisfying this null hypothesis or not.

 1. [Concerning section 9.3] They write that a way to model the null hypothesis is by permutation of values from two different sampling groups and then treating the two as one big group.
 How does this create a model where the distribution for the two original groups are the same?
 Could you offer a more elaborate explanation?
+   > I found this document from the faculty of Washington about permutation tests done by Ken Rice and Thomas Lumley (https://faculty.washington.edu/kenrice/sisg/SISG-08-06.pdf (Links to an external site.)).
+It helped me visualize permutation tests.
+   > "A permutation test gives a simple way to compute the sampling distribution for any test statistic, under the strong null hypothesis that a set of genetic variants has absolutely no effect on the outcome."

 ## $t$ tests